A Community-Based Natural Resources Volunteer Program

 Virginia Master Naturalists are volunteer educators, citizen scientists, and stewards helping Virginia conserve and manage natural resources and public lands.

-Our VMN volunteers support Audubon Society GreenKids Program, Audubon at Home Ambassadors, Plant NoVA Natives Initiative, native plant sales, bird walks, The Christmas Bird Count, bluebird nest box monitoring and a host of other volunteer projects.
+Our VMN volunteers support Audubon Society, Audubon at Home Ambassadors, Plant NoVA Natives Initiative, Journey Through Hallowed Ground, native plant sales, bird walks, The Christmas Bird Count, bluebird nest box monitoring, bat monitoring at multiple sites in Loudoun County, Willowsford Conservancy educational programming and a host of other volunteer projects.

 The next training course for the VMN Banshee Reeks Chapter begins September 2020.